et2536/EhsanTabatabaie.github.io/README.md

 # Hammer Design & Analysis Project

 ## 1. Project Overview
 This file contains the CAD design and Finite Element Analysis (FEA) for a Claw Hammer.
-The goal was to design a real size hammer with proper material assignment that shift center of mass for the hammer while maintaining structural integrity.
+The goal was to design a real size hammer with proper material assignment for the hammer while maintaining structural integrity.

 ## 2. Design Visuals
-Below are the screenshots of the 3D model and the simulation results.
+Below are the screenshots of the 3D model.

 ### CAD Model
 ![Initial Design](01.png)